Pulmonary valve disease care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic doctors trained in heart conditions (cardiologists), doctors trained in treating children with heart conditions (pediatric cardiologists), heart surgeons (cardiovascular surgeons) and others in a wide array of specialties work as a multidisciplinary team to provide coordinated, comprehensive care.
+Mayo Clinic doctors trained in heart conditions (cardiologists), doctors trained in treating children with heart conditions (pediatric cardiologists), heart surgeons (cardiovascular surgeons) and other specialists work together as a team to provide coordinated, comprehensive care.
 This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.